Stan Laurel Statue

 While Stan and his family moved away to Glasgow in 1905, he never forgot his Geordie roots and often referred to “canny auld Shields” in his letters home from Hollywood.
 It has been suggested that the town's influence on him can be seen in films such as “Saps at Sea”, “Any Old Port” and “Our Relations” which all feature sailors, ships and ports.
 In addition many feel that the narrow flight of 52 steps that lead from near Stan's former home down to the Fish Quay were the influence for one of cinemas greatest comedic scenes.
 In “The Music Box” Stan and Ollie attempt to shift a piano up some steps to a Los Angeles house, with predictably disastrous results!
 The film was released in 1932 a few months before they visited the area on a promotional tour.

 Stan and Ollie visited North Tyneside in 1932, for a Civic Reception at the Grand Hotel, Tynemouth where huge crowds collected to glimpse them.
 The pair often stayed there when performing at the Theatre Royal in Newcastle.
-Film of the visit can be seen here.
+View a film of the visit.

 Captured for posterity, the local newsreel was shot by enthusiast Arthur G Greaves, a member of Newcastle & District Amateur Cinematographers Association.